| Vol.

 hits the ground on the final action, otherwise the attack is considered "Continuation"

+and not attack.
 As an aside, this rule was also created to combat the foil flick and the saber

 whipover, both of which are notorious for arriving AFTER the foot lands.